bstempi/euler-python/README.md

 Why
 ---
 Because brain teasers are fun!
 It also gives me something to discuss with employers during interviews.
-Not all of these answers are super-optimized or the most "cononically" correct.
+Not all of these answers are super-optimized or the most "canonically" correct.
 Rather, they're the first solution that I came up with.
 This can sometimes be a good place for discussion when others are judging my code.